Model-free Reinforcement Learning of Semantic Communication by Stochastic Policy Gradient: Semantic Communication Framework

 First, we like to find the encoder $\prob_{\txpars}(\xvec|\semvec)$ that maps $\semvec$ to a representation $\yvec$ such that most information of the relevant \rv\ $\relvec$ is included in $\yvec$, i.e., we maximize the Mutual Information (MI) $\mi[\txpars]{\relvec;\yvec}$ w.r.t. $\prob_{\txpars}(\xvec|\semvec)$:

 There, $\HE[\prob(\xvec), \aprob(\xvec)]=\evalnb[\xvec\sim\prob(\xvec)]{-\ln \aprob(\xvec)}$ is the cross entropy between two pdfs/pmfs $\prob(\xvec)$ and $\aprob(\xvec)$.

-If the posterior $\prob_{\txpars}(\relvec|\yvec)$ in \eqref{eq:infomax2} is intractable to compute, we can replace it with a variational distribution $\aprob_{\rxpars}(\relvec|\yvec)$ with parameters $\rxpars$, i.e., the semantic decoder in Fig.~\ref{fig1:com_system_small}.
-Then, we can define a MI Lower BOund (MILBO) \cite{beck_semantic_2023}:
+If the posterior $\prob_{\txpars}(\relvec|\yvec)$ in~\eqref{eq:infomax2} is intractable to compute, we can replace it with a variational distribution $\aprob_{\rxpars}(\relvec|\yvec)$ with parameters $\rxpars\in\realnum^{\Nrxpars\times 1}$, i.e., the semantic decoder in Fig.~\ref{fig1:com_system_small}.
+Then, we can define a MI Lower BOund (MILBO)~\cite{beck_semantic_2023}:

-Now, we can learn optimal parametrizations $\txpars$ and $\rxpars$ of the transmitter discriminative model $\prob_{\txpars}(\xvec|\semvec)$ and of the variational receiver posterior $\aprob_{\rxpars}(\relvec|\yvec)$ by minimizing the amortized cross entropy $\ceparams$ in \eqref{eq:ce_loss}, i.e., marginalized across observations $\yvec$ \cite{beck_semantic_2023}.
+Now, we can learn optimal parametrizations $\txpars$ and $\rxpars$ of the transmitter discriminative model $\prob_{\txpars}(\xvec|\semvec)$ and of the variational receiver posterior $\aprob_{\rxpars}(\relvec|\yvec)$ by minimizing the amortized cross entropy $\ceparams$ in~\eqref{eq:ce_loss}, i.e., marginalized across received signals $\yvec$~\cite{beck_semantic_2023}.
 The encoder can be seen by rewriting: